dymurray/apb-blogs/rocketchat-tutorial.md

 apb bootstrap
 ```

-If the bootstrap is successful, and you now see your APB but you do not see it inthe web console then try typing:
+If the bootstrap is successful, and you now see your APB but you do not see it in the web console then try typing:
 ```
 apb relist
 ```